mwang87/MassQueryLanguage_Documentation/README.md

-# MSQL Documentation GitHub Repository
+# MassQL Documentation GitHub Repository

 ## Contributing to the New Documentation